01 of 05

 If you're moving and feel stressed, it's a good idea to ask friends for help.
-But if you do ask friends for help, it's critical that you keep your move as stress-free as possible so your friends can actually enjoy their time with you.
+But if you do ask friends for help, you must keep your move as stress-free as possible so your friends can enjoy their time with you.
 Often the move becomes a terrible experience for everyone involved, including the people that are just there to help.

-Moving is hard so when you add the extra emotional stress of a major life change, such as a divorce, death or a lost job- moving at this point in your life can actually be a breaking point.
+Moving is hard so when you add the extra emotional stress of a major life change, such as a divorce, death or a lost job--moving at this point in your life can be a breaking point.

-If you're in this situation, and a move is something you must do, then there are some things that can help you through this extremely difficult time and time of big change.
+If you're in this situation, and a move is something you must do, then some things can help you through this extremely difficult time and time of big change.
 And remember, you're not just moving into a new home, you're moving into a new life.

 Moving can be tough on kids.
 Leaving behind friends and even their bedroom can feel overwhelming.
 So to ensure your child feels like he or she are involved and included in this big life-changing event, use this guide to help them move.Continue to 5 of 5 below.